hth313/ladybug/doc/differences.rst

 Floating point conversions
 ==========================

-There are no support for floating point number conversions built in to the Programmer module.
+There are no support for floating point number conversions built in to the Programmer's module.
 It is something that is considered for a future extension.

 .. index:: postfix operands, operands; postfix, prompting instructions, instructions; prompting